theobringino/ds-ai-ml-projects/projects/energy_efficiency_linear_regression/readme.md

 Final Takeaway: Buildings are generally energy-efficient, leaning more towards cooling load efficiency than heating.

 ## How to run
-1. Clone the repository
+1. Clone the repository by running the following:
-    Run the following:
     - git clone https://github.com/your-username/energy-efficiency.git
     - cd energy-efficiency
 2. Install required packages, you need to get this from the root folder of the repo as this is a shared requirements.txt file.
-    Run the following:
+Once you have the file, move it to your energy-efficieny folder and run the following:
     - pip install -r requirements.txt
 3. Open the Jupyter notebooks and run the cells.